Goutireddy/weather_springbootapp/README.md

 ## Test Endpoint

-* Open browser and hit endpoint http://localhost:8080/weather?searchText=philadelphia
+* Once you are done creating infra locally,  Open browser and hit endpoint http://localhost:8080/weather?searchText=philadelphia

-searchText is a query parameter pass zipcode or city
+searchText is a query parameter pass **zipcode** or **city**

 * You can also test using postman UI: